cudeso/mispbot/README.md

 ## Demo bot

-A demo of the MISPbot is available via [BOT](BOT).
+A demo of the MISPbot is available via [[BOT](https://infosec.exchange/@mispbot)](Bhttps://infosec.exchange/@mispbotOT).
 This bot uses a MISP server using a large set of [MISP OSINT feeds](https://www.misp-project.org/feeds/).
 The bot is configured to
 - Only reply to the **query** command, the **sightings** command is ignored
 - Query the pending notifications every 15 minutes
 - A maximum of **50 requests** per 15 minutes (for all accounts)
 - A maximum of **20 hits** per reply

 Please be gentle with your requests.
-If abuse is spotted the demo bot will be stopped.

 ![conv.png](conv.png)

 ## Twitter

 The bot contains template code for Twitter.
 Unfortunately for Twitter you need a **paid** (Basic) [account](https://help.twitter.com/en/using-x/x-premium-faq) to get the notifications for your account.
-If anyone wants to sponsor the demo bot account I'm happy to enable the functionality.
+If you want to sponsor the demo bot account I'm happy to enable the functionality.

 # Setup